 ATB is one of two largest food retail chains in Ukraine by the volume of annual turnover (UAH 150 bln in Y2020) and number of stores (more than 1200 as of Y2020 end).
 Current market share of the company among Ukrainian food retailers is estimated at 25-30%.

-The company works in format of discounter with relatively small average trade area per 1 store (close to 500-600 sq m), narrow assortment, but relatively low prices, higher vs. Ukrainian average sales per 1 sq m and fast inventory turnover.
+The company operates in format of discounter with relatively small average trade area per 1 store (close to 500-600 sq m), narrow assortment, but relatively low prices, higher vs. Ukrainian average sales per 1 sq m and fast inventory turnover.
 Business model of ATB is quite similar to European food retailer Lidl.

-Unlike other companies of Ukrainian food retail sector, strategy of ATB did not imply significant amounts of debt attraction.
+Unlike other companies of Ukrainian food retail sector, strategy of ATB did not imply significant amounts of bank debt attraction.
 Apart from reinvested profits the company used open credit provided by its suppliers to finance its development.

-During FYs2010-2013 average annual rate of ATB chain growth made 20%, as a result, in the end of Y2013 number of ATB stores grew by more than 2 times vs. Y2009 (more than 800 stores as of 31.12.13).
+In FYs2010-2013 average annual rate of ATB Market chain growth made 20%, as a result in the end of Y2013 number of ATB stores grew by more than 2 times vs. Y2009 (more than 800 stores as of 31.12.13).

 ATB Market is owned by three Ukrainian businessmen - Evgeniy Ermakov, Viktor Karachun and Gennadiy Butkevich.